-All staff members who learn of sexual abuse being committed must immediately report it to the Head of School or a gradelevel director.
+All staff members who learn of sexual abuse being committed must immediately report it to the Head of School, a Dean or the School Counselor.
 If the victim is an adult, the abuse will be reported by the Head of School or director to the local or state Adult Protective Services (APS) Agency.
 If a child is the victim, the Head of School or director will report it to the local or state Child Abuse Agency.
 Appropriate family members of the victim must be notified immediately of suspected child abuse.